oracle-livelabs/converged/obaas/check-processing/check-processing.md

 ## Task 3: Create the queues in the database

+**Why do we need these queues - why isn't oractl taking care of this - Andy comment**

 1. Create the queues

    Connect to the database as the `ADMIN` user and execute the following statements to give the `account` user the necessary permissions to use queues. **Note**: Lab 2, Task 9 provided details on how to connect to the database.

     ```sql
     <copy>grant execute on dbms_aq to account;